Other Retirement Assets

 - Excess Benefit

-These plans are not divisible by QDRO or any other Domestic Relations Order, because the plans contain provisions that prevent them from making payments to anyone other than the employee.
-Investigate the plan prior to agreeing to the division of a specific retirement asset.
-If it is discovered that the retirement account is not subject to division, the only likely solution may be to have the employee spouse – or the spouse who owns the retirement asset to make payments to the recipient spouse if and when he or she receives disbursements from the plan.
+These plans are not divisible by QDRO or any other Domestic Relations Order because the plans contain provisions that prevent them from making payments to anyone other than the employee.
+Investigate the plan before agreeing to the division of a specific retirement asset.
+If it is discovered that the retirement account is not subject to division, the only likely solution may be to have the employee spouse - or the spouse who owns the retirement asset to make payments to the recipient spouse if and when he or she receives disbursements from the plan.
 This may be structured as alimony for tax purposes.
 For more information regarding alimony and the potential benefits of classifying payments from one former spouse to another as alimony, see our articles concerning alimony in Georgia.